base-org/web/apps/base-docs/docs/tools/block-explorers.md

 ## L2scan Explorer

-[L2scan Explorer](https://base.l2scan.co/) is a web-based tool that allows users to explore and analyze the contents of the layer 2 blockchain networks like Base.
+[L2scan Explorer](https://base.l2scan.co/) is a web-based tool that allows users to analyze Base and other layer 2 networks.
 It provides a user-friendly interface for viewing transaction history, checking account balances, and tracking the status of network activity.

 ---